 Llewelynn Fletcher’s sculpture up-ends our sense of the physical body.
 The viewer is invited to enter into her sculpture, an over-sized costume of sorts, and experience how sound transforms the feel of the body in space.
 The bass speakers vibrate and resonate throughout the sculpture, making the physical space feel both vast and compact, skewing the relationship of expected scale.

-Llewelynn Fletcher and Phil King each present works that are re-created objects of simple domestic usage.
-Llewelynn Fletcher up-ends our sense of the physical body and objects of comfort and stability by skewing the relationship of expected scale.
-Llewelynn’s perfectly crafted yet wildly over-sized furniture-inspired works dwarf the viewer, creating an Alice in Wonderland moment of disorientation.
-Phil King utilizes laser cutting tools to fabricate a table-top tableaux of simple everyday objects.
+Phil King utilizes laser cutting tools to fabricate a table-top tableau of simple everyday objects.
 Each object is actually produced at the correct scale, yet are crafted from non-functional materials such as paper and cardboard.
-Together, Phil’s non-functional objects create an imaginative playground for viewers to jump in and share their experience.
+Together Phil’s non-functional objects create an imaginative playground for the viewers to jump in and share their experience.

 Renée Gertler explores our understanding of astronomy by creating sculptural models that are based on scientific diagrams.
 The work processes a witty humility that underscores the incomprehensible task of representing the vastness of our solar system and beyond.

-Please join us for a Gallery Conversation with the artists on Saturday, March 16 at 2:00 pm.
+Please join us for a Gallery Conversation with the Artists on Saturday, March 16 at 2:00 pm.
 The event is free of charge and open to the public.
-The exhibition of Actual Scale and related programs are generously funded by the Phyllis C. Wattis Foundation.